vim-test/vim-test/README.md

 Strategy is a function which takes one argument – the shell command for the test being run – and it is expected to run that command in some way.
-Test.vim comes with many predefined strategies (see above), but if none of them suit your needs, you can define your own custom strategy like this:
+Test.vim comes with many predefined strategies (see above), but if none of them suit your needs, you can define your own custom strategy:

 ```vim
 function!
 EchoStrategy(cmd)